hongyusu/hongyusu.github.io/_posts/2015-05-11-the-quickest-way-to-blog-github--jekyll.md

 ##Add support the syntax highlight

+It would be great if my code can be highlighted by languages.
+This is of course possible.
-First, make sure you have a line of `highlighter: pygments` in `./_config.yml` file.
+First, make sure there is a line of `highlighter: pygments` in `./_config.yml` file.
+Then [Pygments](http://pygments.org) will do the trick.

-If we write the following piece of Python code
+For example, if we write the following piece of Python code

 ~~~
 {% raw %}{% highlight python %}